elves/elvish/website/ref/language.md

 although this may be restricted in future.
 It's usually good style to write redirections at the end of command forms.

+**Important:** Elvish only supports reading and writing bytes from/to the target of a redirection.
+Elvish does not support reading values from or writing values to a file or [pipe](builtin.html#pipe) via redirection.
+Assume a file named _data_ contains a single line with a single word such as "hello".
+This will output zero even though there is one word in the file:
+`only-values < data | count`.
+Whereas `only-bytes < data | count` will report
+one.

 # Special Commands

 **Special commands** obey the same syntax rules as normal commands, but have